Zork Zero: Double FanucciZork Zero includes a mini-game to play Double Fanucci against the jester. Double Fanucci is a fictional card game mentioned throughout the Zork series. As the in-game Encyclopedia Frobozzica describes it,

 It is immensely complicated, parodying card games with complex rules in a manner similar to Fizzbin or Mornington Crescent.

 As played in Zork Zero, cards appear in 15 numbered suits (Books, Bugs, Ears, Faces, Fromps, Hives, Inkblots, Lamps, Mazes, Plungers, Rain, Scythes, Time, Tops and Zurfs) with ranks from 0 (called "Naught"), 1 ("Singled"), 2 ("Doubled"), 3 ("Trebled"), up to 9, and infinity ("Infinite").
 There are nine additional cards, like Major Arcana or "Trumps" in Tarot, which are unranked: Granola, the Lobster, the Snail, the Jester, Time, Light, Beauty, Death, and the Grue.
 It is possible to get four copies of the same card in a four-card hand.

 To win the Double Fanucci mini-game, the player must use an unbeatable strategy mentioned only in the calendar feelie's biography of Babe Flathead.

 Otherwise, the mini-game will continue until when the score of the player or the jester exceeds 1241 points, but "by Rules Committee Amendment #493, the game is suspended and must be replayed in its entirety, except during a Frotz Moon or in a six-player game where at least three of the players are of Mithican ancestry."

 Double Fanucci cards were featured prominently in the browser-based game Legends of Zork, drawn by artist Greg Brown and colored by Jim "Zubby" Zubkavich.
 Dave Howell has created a physical deck of "Deluxe" Fanucci cards along with some other (playable) games to go with them.

 Reception

 Dave Arneson gave Zork Zero a favorable review in Computer Gaming World, calling it the best of the series to date.
 He praised the in-game map and help system, and later described the game as superior to Infocom's James Clavell's Shōgun.

+James V. Trunzo reviewed Zork Zero in White Wolf #17 (1989) and stated that "Zork Zero, even though graphically quite pleasing, remains at heart an interactive story in which you make the choices and determine the course of action."